-We’ve heard rumors that Microsoft will allow any Windows 10 user to switch in and out of Windows 10’s S Mode in Redstone 5, but we haven’t seen that feature appear yet.
+We’ve heard rumors that Microsoft would allow any Windows 10 user to switch in and out of Windows 10’s S Mode in this version of Windows 10, but that feature never appeared.

-RELATED: What is Windows 10 in S Mode?
+RELATED: What Is Windows 10 or Windows 11 in S Mode?

 Microsoft is simplifying the naming process even more next time around.
 The next update won’t be codenamed Redstone 6 during its development.
 It will be called “Windows 19H1,” which means it’s the first update of 2019.
 Future updates will be named “19H2,” “20H1,” “20H2,” and so on.